 Choose a good quality breast pump

 It may sound cliche, but quality matters.
 A mediocre breast pump may be cheap, but will cause you trouble in emptying your breast.
 When time is of the essence, choosing a good pump will help you pump more quickly, sometimes even half the time compared to a normal breast pump.
-Every mom has different preference, but some of moms' favorite breast pumps (such as Spectra S1 and Baby Buddha) are popularly known to get pumping done fast.
+Every mom has different preference, but some of moms' favorite breast pumps (such as Spectra S1 and Super Genie) are popularly known to get pumping done fast.

 Change your pump accessories regularly.